jaytimm/american-political-data-and-r/README.md

 -   [7 A work in progress](#8-A-work-in-progress)

 Some additional text.
 A bit of a layman's guide to working with federal election data using R. I am posting this on Git Hub (as opposed to my website/blog) as I hope to develop this as a resource.

+A guide to accessing some open source resources for ... as well as integrating these resources for

 ``` r
 library(tidyverse)